-Create a new service

-Name Example service Required

-The name of your service, such as My service.

-Domain Required

-The domain name of your website

-Setting the domain name

-Address Required

-The IP address (or hostname) for your origin server.
+Edit this host CONDITION This will happen all the time unless you attach a condition.
+Name My Origin Server The name of your origin, such as My origin server . ★ Required Address origin.example.com The IP address (or hostname) for your origin server. ★ Required

-- 3. Fill out the Create a new service page as follows: - In the Name field, type a human-readable name for the new service.
-You can change this name at any time. - In the Domain field, type the domain name of your website.
-We need this information to properly route requests to your website. - In the Address field, type the IP address (or hostname) for your website's origin server.
+- 2. Fill out the Edit this host fields as follows: - In the Name field, type the name of your server (for example, My Origin Server).
+This name is displayed in the Fastly web interface. - In the Address field, optionally edit the IP address (or hostname) of your origin server.